The Yearling: Plot

 Jody convinces his parents to allow him to adopt the fawn and it becomes his constant companion.
-He goes to Fodder-wings house and learns that Fodder-wing has died, but the Forrester boy thought that "Flag" would be a good name for a deer.
+He goes to Fodder-wing's house and learns that Fodder-wing has died, but the Forrester boy thought that "Flag" would be a good name for a deer.
 Soon after Jody adopts Flag, a catastrophic flood hits the scrub and destroys much of the family's crops.
 When the flood is over, a plague kills many of the scrub animals.
 With the help of the Forresters, the Baxters slowly recover from these events.
 As the family is preparing for Christmas, Slewfoot returns and kills one of their calves.
 Jody and Penny kill Slewfoot, then head to a Christmas party at their church, which the Forresters also attend.
 At the Christmas party, the Forresters learn that Oliver and Twink have married, prompting Lem to burn down Grandma Hutto's house.
 Grandma Hutto, Oliver, and Twink all move to Boston.

 Flag continues to grow and becomes more destructive.
 When he eats the family's corn crop, Jody's parents order him to build a large fence or get rid of Flag, and Jody chooses the former.
 However, this fence fails and Flag eats the corn a second time.
 Penny, who is sick with rheumatism, orders Jody to shoot Flag since the deer's actions are endangering the family, but Jody cannot bring himself to do this.
 Ora then shoots Flag but fails to kill him, forcing Jody to shoot Flag a second time.
 In blind fury, Jody runs away and attempts to reach Boston using a broken-down canoe, but he quickly begins to starve.
 A group of sailors from a mail ship rescue Jody and return him to Volusia.